How Yoga Changed the Posture and Life of an 87-Year-Old Woman

 Yoga is an ancient practice that cares for both your mind and your body.
 If yoga changed an elderly woman's life, it can change yours!

-The most recent example is a woman who is 87 years old and who, in spite of suffering from chronic diseases, made the decision to learn yoga as therapy for her ailments.
+The woman in question is 87 years old.
+In spite of suffering from chronic diseases, she made the decision to practice yoga as therapy for her ailments.

-Her story has traveled around the world, proving the benefits of this therapy as well as the ability for elderly adults to exercise.
+Her story has traveled around the world, proving the benefits of this therapy as well as the ability for elderly adults continue exercising.

 The story of how yoga changed an elderly woman’s life…